suarezlucas28/nurseapp/README.md

 # nurseapp
 A single test for swnat.com

-This project is a small test on Django Web Framework.
+This project is a small test on Django Web Framework (3.0).

 Requirements:
 - Python3